 Consider what your site is attempting to accomplish while determining which CMS can meet your needs.
 This will assist you in determining which features you need.
 If you want to make a video-sharing site, for example, WordPress is a good choice because it has a lot of themes and plugins that are tailored to that purpose.

-Drupal, on the other hand, could be a better option if you need to organise and protect a large amount of data.
+Drupal, on the other hand, could be a better option if you need to organize and protect a large amount of data.

 Consider using proprietary tools like HubSpot if protection is your top priority.
 HubSpot restricts access to its source code, making it less vulnerable to cyber-attacks.